hoiekim/inbox/docs/how_to_setup.md

 2. Copy `.env.example` file and name it `.env.local` then determine environment variables in `.env.local` file as following.

    ```
    EMAIL_DOMAIN=            // Domain name to use when sending & receiving mails.
    APP_HOSTNAME=            // Domain name that hosts inbox web app.

    SECRET=                  // Encoding secret for session data.
 Any value works.
-   ADMIN_PW=                // Password to login to Inbox.
+   ADMIN_PW=                // Password to login to Inbox as admin user.

    SENDGRID_KEY=            // API key that is issued by sendgrid.
+Used to send mails.

    OPENAI_KEY=              // (optional) API key that is issued by openai.
 Used to get insight of emails.

+   PUSH_VAPID_PUBLIC_KEY    // (optional) API key that is issued by Push.
+Used to send push notifications.
+   PUSH_VAPID_PRIVATE_KEY   // (optional) API key that is issued by Push.
+Used to send push notifications.
    ```

 ## 2. Setup DNS Records